Family Therapy

 Strategic family therapy

-Strategic family therapy is a structured approach and involves several stages of counseling across therapy sessions, including the following:
+Strategic family therapy is a structured approach and involves several stages of counseling across therapy sessions, including:

 • Social stage